NeoGeographyToolkit/StereoPipeline/docs/examples/csm.rst

 coverage.
 Lack of good overlap can result in registration errors, as can be seen in :numref:`msl_multiday`.

+For a larger and better-behaved dataset it is suggested to consider the images from SOL 3551 to 3560.
+Some effort may be needed to select a good subset.

 A workflow can be follows.
 First, individual DEMs were created and mosaicked, as in :numref:`csm_msl`.
 The quality of the produced DEM can be quite uneven, especially far from the camera.